Sixth Form: Religious Studies

 The course offers a choice of different religions, ensuring students have a thorough understanding of diverse philosophical and ethical viewpoints.
 Students gain critical and evaluative skills sought by higher education and employers – particularly in law, education, social work, politics, medicine, administration and the media.
 Religious studies is a thought provoking subject and our contemporary themes will help you become engaged in classroom discussion.

-You must have at least a grade C in GCSE Religious Studies and a grade 5 minimum in English Language.
+You must have at least a grade 5 in GCSE Religious Studies and a grade 5 minimum in English Language.

 Syllabus (Course Outline and Structure)

 Paper One – 3 hours worth 50% of A level Religious Studies.
 Paper one has the following topics:

 Section A: Philosophy of religion

 - Arguments for the existence of God